aosp-mirror/platform_external_sonivox/README.md

 To run the tests, you may use this command:

 	$ cmake --build <build_directory> --target test

+or simply:

+        $ ctest

-There are two environment variables that you may set before running the tests:
+There are two environment variables that you may set before running the tests (mandatory for the Qt Creator integrated test runner).

 	TEMP		< path to a temporary location with write permission for the output file >
 	TEST_RESOURCES	< path to the location of the input MIDI files: source_directory/test/res/ for instance >